CHR15col/FinalRobotProject/README.md

   1. Load font data from file
      2. Initiallise all characters with 0 movements
      3. Read file by line
-        4. Check for header line (999)
+        4. Check for header line (999) and store character info
-           5. Read movement lines for character
+           5. Read movement lines for character and store movement info
   6. Close file

 ## Generate G-code for character (including debugging):